 Can I return something without the tag?

 Of course, you can return something without the tag.
 I have never come across a store that demands that you bring the tag too.
 The store can easily replace the tag as long the item itself is still in good condition.
 You may however still need to check the refund policy of the store.

 Yes, Walmart check serial numbers on returns.
 Otherwise, they would end up with items that are not theirs.

 This, however, does not apply to certain items that do not have serial numbers.

 Will stores accept scanned receipts for returns?

-This varies from shop to shop especially in cases where they are not legally required to refund you.
+This varies from store to store especially in cases where they are not legally required to refund you.

-You, therefore, have to contact the shop first before you go there.
+You, therefore, have to contact the store first before you go there.

-I would imagine that some shops won’t mind giving you a refund with a scanned receipt as they can easily check its authenticity in their systems.
+I would imagine that some stores won’t mind giving you a refund with a scanned receipt as they can easily check its authenticity in their systems.